 few other easy wins to help your body clock adjust.

 The first is to exercise in the morning over the weekend (preferably outside to get sunlight).
 This is proven to help people get to sleep more easily in the evening.
+In fact morning sunlight is one of the key components to creating a strong Circadian Rhythm.

 Another would be to include things which help you to relax in the evening.
 Perhaps get your body to relax by having a bath with lavender and do some stretching or yoga.